 An excellent mid-range is needed to integrate vocals, keyboard sounds, and guitar.

 Finally, low tones from the percussion and bass are required.
 You can listen to music with several amazing music apps.

 Step 3: Repair the Fading

-The fade control must now be tuned such that the music only comes from the front speakers.
+The fade control must be tuned, so the music only comes from the front speakers.
 The next step is to fine-tune the harmony thus that you can fully appreciate the music.